serverpod/serverpod_docs/docs/12-upgrading/01-upgrade-to-two.md

 ## Updates to Serialization in Serverpod 2.0

 ### General Changes to Model Serialization
-Serverpod 2.0 introduces a significant simplification in the serialization process of all models.
-Previously, the `fromJson` factory constructors required a `serializationManager` parameter to deserialize objects.
-This parameter is no longer needed, streamlining the deserialization process for all models, not just custom ones.
+Serverpod 2.0 significantly streamlines the model serialization process.
+In earlier versions, the `fromJson` factory constructors needed a `serializationManager` parameter to handle object deserialization.
+This parameter has now been removed, enhancing simplicity and usability.

 #### Before change
 ```dart